terminological/dtrackr/.github/CONTRIBUTING.md

-If you are reporting an issue please could you try and reproduce it using one of the data sets we've used in the vignettes (e.g. iris, diamonds, mtcars, dtrackr::ILPD ) or include the data set in your issue.
+If you are reporting an issue please could you try and reproduce it using one of the data sets we've used in the vignettes (e.g. iris, diamonds, mtcars, survival::cgd ) or include the data set in your issue.

 If you can also tell us exactly what text you expect to see in the flowchart that isn't there, that would be helpful.